jpl1337/OSPREY-SEC/blueteamguide.md

 In the case you don't have a GUI, check if `nmcli` is installed with `which nmcli`.
 If you have it installed, follow the below steps.
 1. To see your devices, use `nmcli dev status`.
 Look for an entry called something close to `eno1` or `eth0` that has the tag `ethernet`.
 2. Run this command to create a connection: `sudo nmcli con add con-name "MYCONNECTION" ifname DEVICE" type ethernet ip4 XX.XX.XX.XX/24 gw4 172.20.242.150`
-	* `nmcli con add con-name "MYCONNECTION` - Create a new connection with the name "MYCONNECTION"
+	* `nmcli con add con-name "MYCONNECTION"` - Create a new connection with the name "MYCONNECTION"
 	* `ifname DEVICE` - Use the interface we found in the previous step.
 	* `type ethernet` - Register this as an ethernet connection in contrast to a wireless one.
 	* `ip4 XX.XX.XX.XX/24` - Set a static IPV4 address of XX.XX.XX.XX with a 255.255.255.0 subnet.